Upgrading to Elm 0.19 in early 2019

 [...]

-The handling and update code looks like (it was previously using integer keycodes):
+The handling and update code looks like this (it was previously using integer keycodes):

 keyDown : RawKey -> Presentation -> Presentation